 Information on the 2016-2017 application guidelines for the three types of grants that are awarded to Marquette faculty as part of the Way Klingler Faculty Development Program is located below.
 The development program features a series of awards intended to advance research and scholarship and was made possible through an $18 million donation by Helen Way Klingler announced in May, 2004.

 Way Klingler Teaching Enhancement Award : Fosters the development of effective and sustainable changes and innovations in teaching approaches within specific courses or clusters of courses.
 This annual award is given to a team of two or more faculty to develop, implement and evaluate a specific teaching project.
 One award of up to $20,000 will be given to the selected project team for one fiscal year.
 The award is competitive and will be selected by the Committee on Teaching.
 Each year the Provost and Committee on Teaching may identify a particular area of higher priority for projects that meet strategic academic goals to enhance teaching and learning at Marquette.
-Application deadline for submission is November 30, 2012.
+The focus this year is on high impact educational practices.
+Application deadline for submission is December 11, 2015.

-Way Klingler Young Scholar Awards: Supports promising young scholars in critical stages of their careers.
-Up to four awards will be given for 2013-14 to full-time regular junior faculty in the three years following their third year review.
-The awards of up to $22,000 are intended to fund $2,000 in operating cost and to cover up to 50% of salary to afford the recipient a one semester sabbatical.
+Way Klingler Young Scholar Awards(application will be available by October 1, 2015: Supports promising young scholars in critical stages of their careers.
+Up to four awards will be given for 2016-17 to full-time regular junior faculty in the three years following their third year review.
+The awards are intended to fund $2,000 in operating cost and to cover a portion of salary to afford the recipient a one semester release from teaching.
 Individuals will be selected by the Committee on Research.
-Application deadline for submission is January 11, 2013.
+Application deadline for submission is January 8, 2016.
 (Check with your dean’s office to confirm the college application deadline).